jkohlin/wordpress-basics/personal-portfolio.md

 Create templates by following wireframe sketches.

 ## 1 - Theme setup
-In your theme folder, create the following files and content:
+Begin by preparing your theme for development and creating the required files.

 * **index.php**
   ```